• Free shipping on all orders

 • 3 tablespoons baking soda

-This process can be repeated as many times as necessary until your dog stops seeking out that area.
-Dogs don’t like citrus scents and should start to avoid the area.
+This process can be repeated as often as necessary until your dog stops marking the area.
+Dogs don’t like citrus scents and should avoid the area.

 4. Citrus Fruit